benenaes/SDC_Behavioral_Cloning/writeup_report.md

 This project includes the following files:
 * model.py containing the script to create and train the model
-* drive.py for driving the car in autonomous mode
+* drive.py for driving the car in autonomous mode (slightly modified)
 * model-v16.h5 containing a trained convolution neural network
 * writeup_report.md summarizing the results
 * /videos contains all the videos that were recorded by drive.py and converted to MPEG-4 format by video.py
-* /data contains all the images and CSV files that were recorded for training purposes
+* data.zip contains all the images and CSV files that were recorded for training purposes (will be unzipped to ./data)
 * /models contains all the trained models who didn't make it in the end

 #### 2. How to run the code